-Holidays should be a relaxing and enjoyable time, a week or so to recharge your batteries and explore a new area.
-Going away with young children, that need constant stimulation and interesting activities to keep them occupied, can at times be a little tricky when you’re on a budget!
-North Wales has an abundance of fun and relatively affordable days out for you and your family while you’re away.
+Holidays should be a relaxing and enjoyable time, giving you time to recharge your batteries and explore a new area.
+Going away with young children who need a steady stream of stimulating and interesting activities can be tricky, especially on a budget.
+However, in addition to the many fantastic activities you can do at our holiday parks, North Wales has an abundance of fun and affordable days out.
 Here are some of our favourites:

-What are your favourite fun and cheap activities that your children love?
+What are your favourite fun and cheap activities that your children love to do in summer?
 We’d love to hear about them via our social media channels.